Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/tools/using-docker.md

 * `docker container prune`: remove all stopped docker containers from your workstation
 * `docker rmi $(docker images -q) --force`: remove all docker images from your workstation

-## Interactive Docker Shell Commands
+## Commands for an Interactive Docker Shell

 Since the above `docker run` command uses a Docker images that, by default, runs `gradle grade` and then exits the Docker container, you may want to instead run